 Welcome to the Waggonway* Research Circle Website

-This web site has been created to cover the Industrial Archaeology surrounding the development of the early British waggonway (or wagonway)*.
-These wagonways, or wagonways, were originally made of wood, later evolving into iron L plate tramways or what we today regard as a railway with iron rails.
+This web Site has been created to cover the Industrial Archaeology surrounding the development of the early British waggonway (or wagonway)*.
+These waggonways were originally made of wood, later evolving into iron L plate tramways or what we today regard as a railway with iron rails.

 Some additional material relating to early railways in general is also included including a page relating to the Early Railways Conferences